 The Eating Room

-This was where the Child would eat their dinner and entertain their friends and guests.
+This was where the Child family would eat their dinner and entertain their friends and guests.
 Almost every aspect of the room was designed by Adam, highly ornate with stucco wall decorations and gilt mahogany sideboards.
 The room looks unfurnished, as the tables and chairs were either placed against the walls of the room or stored in an adjoining corridor when not in use.

 The Long Gallery

 Spanning the entire length of the house, the Long Gallery is 40 metres long and on a sunny afternoon glows green and gold.
-It can take up to 3 days to wax and polish the entire floor!
+It can take up to three days to wax and polish the entire floor!
 You may have seen the Long Gallery used in films such as The Young Victoria and Belle.

 The Tapestry Room